 At Hampton Lucy, we encourage every child to reach their potential by providing inspirational learning experiences in a caring, nurturing environment within our beautiful rural setting.

 'They come this way only once so let us litter their pathways with quality experiences’

-Hampton Lucy C of E Primary School and Nursery is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+We are committed to safeguarding and promoting the welfare of children and we expect all staff and volunteers to share this commitment.
 A copy of our Safeguarding Policy is available in the Policies section of our website.